 - Which parts of the site currently provide the best value?

-- Which sections of your present site do you want migrating to the new Drupal site?
+- Which sections of your present site do you want to migrate to the new Drupal site?

-- Are there any design or functionality parts of the present site that you like and would like to keep?
+- Is there any design or functionality parts of the present site you like and would like to keep?

-- Are there any custom designed elements of the old site which may be hard to migrate?
+- Are there any custom-designed elements of the old site that may be hard to migrate?